sunlaiqi/skillset/Core/Bash/Beginner.md

 # Redirection and file descriptors

 These numeric values are known as file descriptors.
-The best known file descriptors are stdin, stdout and stderr, with file descriptor numbers 0, 1 and 2, respectively.
+The best known file descriptors are **stdin**, **stdout** and **stderr**, with file descriptor numbers 0, 1 and 2, respectively.

 `&> FILE`
-This is the equivalent of > `FILE 2>&1`
+This is the equivalent of `> FILE 2>&1`

 ## Using /dev/fd

 The /dev/fd directory contains entries named 0, 1, 2, and so on.
-Opening the file /dev/fd/N is equivalent to duplicating file descriptor N. If your system provides /dev/stdin, /dev/stdout and /dev/stderr, you will see that these are equivalent to /dev/fd/0, /dev/fd/1 and /dev/ fd/2, respectively.
+Opening the file /dev/fd/N is equivalent to duplicating file descriptor N. If your system provides `/dev/stdin`, `/dev/stdout` and `/dev/stderr`, you will see that these are equivalent to `/dev/fd/0`, `/dev/fd/1` and `/dev/fd/2`, respectively.

 # Here documents